pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/filterpipeline/nf-filterpipeline-iprintwritestreamflush-flushdata.md

 // Declare a pointer to an IPrintWriteStreamFlush interface IPrintWriteStreamFlush *pIFlush;

-// Retireve a pointer to an IPrintWriteStream interface
+// Retrieve a pointer to an IPrintWriteStream interface
 // by using the RequestWriter() method in InitializeFilter() IPrintWriteStream      *pIWrite;